niklasstich/master-thesis/chapters/approach.typ

 This work is concerned with how we can use aspect-oriented programming to automatically implement various classic software design patterns such as the ones found in @Gamma1994 and a non-conventional example.
 These patterns often try to solve a cross-cutting concern, but because they are confined to the paradigm of object-oriented programming, this approach has drawbacks.
 The concrete advantages of using AOP to address the implementation of these patterns will become clear once we apply the principles to concrete examples and will be thoroughly analyzed in Sections #ref(<memento_consequences>, supplement: none), #ref(<singleton_consequences>, supplement: none), #ref(<unsaved_consequences>, supplement: none) and #ref(<factory_consequences>, supplement: none).

 == .NET ecosystem metaprogramming solutions
-In the .NET ecosystem, which has been chosen for this work as the author is most familiar with C\# from previous work experience, there are several tools available that may facilitate AOP and metaprogramming in general to various degrees.
+In the .NET ecosystem, which has been chosen for this work as the author is most familiar with C\# from previous work experience, there are several tools available that may facilitate AOP, code generation or metaprogramming in general to various degrees.
 Ideally, we would want to use a .NET based templating solution so we can write C\# code that generates C\# code, as it is most comfortable for a developer to stay in the same ecosystem they are already familiar with.
 Some possible solutions will be explored in this section, no claim is being made that this list of solutions is exhaustive or that there doesn't exist a more ideal solution.

 TODO: NUTZWERTANALYSE => Siehe dazu Projektmanagement Burghardt ISBN 978-3-89578-472-9
 === T4 templates